AndrewAPrice/Perception/shovel/README.md

 # Status
 - The assembler is done.
-- No high level compiler yet.
+- The compiler is in progress.
 - No virtual machine yet.

 # What's all this Javascript?